TabularEditor/tabulareditor.github.io/_posts/2019-10-23-TabularEditorTricks3.md

 ![image](https://user-images.githubusercontent.com/8976200/67422517-eecf2180-f5d2-11e9-9af5-a66026f7b82e.png)

 Ahh - much better!
-Instruct your translator to edit all the "translatedCaption" strings and hand the file back to you.
+Instruct your translator to edit all the "translatedCaption", "translatedDisplayFolder" and "translatedDesription" values and hand the file back to you.
 That's it!